Azure/iot-operations-sdks/go/protocol/README.md

     Payload T

     // The ID of the calling MQTT client.
-    // TODO: Rename to "source" to align to Cloud Events spec?
     ClientID string

     // The data that identifies a single unique request.